javednurani/sopheonPOC/source/Sopheon.CloudNative.Environments/README.md

 		- skip if functions are not up and running
 	- data-dependent tests
 		- dependent on standard test data being present in environment
-		- inherit the "functions up and running" answer from stand-alone tests for free
+			- inherit the "functions are up and running" answer from stand-alone tests for free
 		- check for the presence of the necessary test data
-		- skip if test data not present
+		- skip if test data is not present